 I often talk about cloth diapering being like a summertime swim in a lake.
 If you just stand at the edge and dip a toe in, it’s cold and frightening!
 But if you can get some courage and dive in, you realize the water is not so bad after all.

 This is certainly how I felt when I began cloth diapering my daughter; but even when I was completely submerged and convinced of the benefits of cloth diapers and how easy cloth diapering really was, there was one area where doubts still held me back and I would only dip a toe in: nighttime.
+I was afraid and using Seventh Generation overnight diapers for far longer than I like to admit.

 Please note that some links in this post are affiliate links and I will receive a small commission if you make a qualifying purchase through one of those links (at no additional cost to you).